For a supplier to be self-aware, it's key to know the mind set of your distributor.

 How distributors write cheques....

-It’s simple - distributors will write cheques to the one whose product has been moved the fastest, and whose product is in need of a repeat order.
+It’s simple - distributors will write cheques to those whose products have moved the fastest, and whose products are in need of a repeat order.
 Distributors care about repeat orders, and that’s how they pick who to write their cheques to.

-Fun fact: If there’s a tie between two people, being a supplier who has never spoken to them, and a supplier who keeps in constant touch, reaching out, making things easier for the distributor - then of course the cheque is going to go to that guy.
+Fun fact: Personal relationships matter.
+If there’s a tie between two people, let’s say a supplier who has never spoken to them compared to a supplier who keeps in constant touch, reaching out, making things easier for the distributor - then of course the cheque is going to go to that guy who has a personal relationship with them.

 According to Sid, “Understanding the psyche of your distributor is as important as creating a quality product.
 Keep your distributor happy, minimize their challenges and you’re bound to get on the list”